Medical School Personal Statement Writing Guide

 Avoid these 5 common mistakes students make when writing their personal statements:

-• Typos/grammatical errors: We covered this already, but the grammar in your statement should be flawless.
-It’s hard to catch your own typos, so use grammar checking tools like Grammarly and ask your readers to look for typographical errors or grammar problems, too.
+• Typos/grammatical errors: The grammar in your essay should be flawless.
+It’s hard to catch your own typos, so use grammar checking tools like Grammarly and ask your readers to look for typographical errors or grammar problems.

 • Restating your MCAT score or GPA: Every character in your personal statement counts (literally).
-Don’t restate information already found on your application.
-If your application essay is being read, an algorithm has already identified your prerequisite scores as being worthy of reviewing the rest of your application.
+If your application essay is being read, the admissions committee has already deemed your prerequisite scores worthy of reviewing the rest of your application.
+Don’t restate information already found elsewhere on your application.

 • Using extensive quotes from other people: This is your chance to show who you are.
 Quoting a philosopher or trusted advisor in these few precious characters takes away from the impact you can have.
 A single short quote might be okay if it’s highly relevant to the story you’re telling, but don’t go beyond that.

 ChatGPT is a great AI tool to help you get your personal statement off the ground.
-However, since this is your personal statement, ChatGPT won’t be able to effectively write transitions or tie your personal statement together.
+However, since it doesn’t know the details of your life, it can’t convey your journey to medicine by itself.

-Only you can effectively convey what being a doctor means to you.
+Only you know what becoming a doctor means to you.
 Only you carry the experiences in your mind and heart that have compelled you to pursue this competitive profession.
 Don’t rely on artificial intelligence to fake those experiences — it will show, and not in a good way.

 We’ve found that ChatGPT can help speed the processes of ideation, editing, and grammar-checking.
 If you’re not using it to emulate human experiences but just treating it as a helpful assistant, go for it!